myparcelnl/delivery-options-2.x/README.md

 When there is no title set for `deliveryMorningTitle`, `deliveryStandardTitle` or `deliveryEveningTitle` , the delivery time will automatically be visible.
 For more in-depth explanation of each config item and string and an interactive demo please see our [sandbox]

-To get the object with the selected options from the checkout do the following:
+To get the object with the selected options from the delivery options do the following:
 ```js
 const data = document.querySelector('#mypa-input').value;
 const obj = JSON.parse(data);